 Lastly, the Bank has established lending commitment limits for each region.
-The Bank's policies exclude the possibility of granting loans outside Canada.
+Its policies exclude the possibility of granting loans outside Canada.
 All exceptions to the policies require the approval of the Risk Management Committee of the Board of Directors.

 3.2.3 Product Development